Are Fritos Gluten-Free? The Frito-Lay Cross-Contamination Warning

 They do not contain wheat, barley, or rye.
 However, Frito-Lay explicitly states that they do not clean the manufacturing lines thoroughly enough between runs to guarantee that the Fritos won't pick up wheat dust from the previous product.

-Because they run on shared lines with products like Chili Cheese Fritos (which contain wheat) or heavily seasoned Doritos, the cross-contamination risk is exceptionally high.
+Cross-contamination occurs when gluten-free food comes into contact with gluten-containing food or surfaces.
+Because Fritos run on shared lines with products like Chili Cheese Fritos (which contain wheat) or heavily seasoned Doritos, the cross-contamination risk is exceptionally high.

 What About Flavored Fritos?